Survival through Faith, Hardship, and Resilience

 A “Brief” Narrative of our “Not so Brief” History

-In 1842, a small group of faithful Episcopalians gathered and worshiped at the Greene County Courthouse.
-They organized as the “Greeneville Parish, Greene County,” and gained admission to the 1848 Convention of the Episcopal Diocese of Tennessee.
+In 1842, we were a small group of faithful Episcopalians who gathered and worshiped at the Greene County Courthouse.
+We organized as the “Greeneville Parish, Greene County,” and gained admission to the 1848 Convention of the Episcopal Diocese of Tennessee.
 With several visiting clergy support, we became a formal parish at the diocesan convention in July 1849.

 The original church structure, built in the “Carpenter Gothic” architectural style, was consecrated on August 11, 1850, by the Rt.
 Rev. James H. Otey, first bishop of Tennessee.
-Modified in 1894 and enlarged in 1951, the same building is still in use today.
-The primary structure is one of Tennessee’s oldest unaltered churches in continuous use.
+The same building is in continuous use today.
+The primary structure is one of Tennessee’s oldest churches in continuous use.

 These walls absorb many prayers!
 We cherish our historic building and feel it embodies the steadfast spirit of generations of parishioners.
 Nevertheless, we also recognize that any church is far greater than mere bricks and mortar.
 We build the real future of St. James upon the people who truly make this parish thrive.